SummaryRead the full fact sheet

 Where to get help

-- If you have been bitten by a snake get immediate medical attention by calling triple zero ().
+- In an emergency, always call triple zero () – especially if you have bitten by a snake get immediate medical attention

-- The Victorian Poisons Information Centre provides advice 24 hours a day, 7 days a week on .
+- provides advice 24 hours a day, 7 days a week on Tel. .

 - Go to or download the VicEmergency app.